-Bulletin #2287, Applying Fertilizers on Your Home Gardens
+Bulletin #2287, Know Your Soil: Applying Fertilizers on Your Home Gardens

-Prepared by Tim Griffin, Extension sustainable agriculture specialist, University of Maine Cooperative Extension
+Originally prepared by Tim Griffin, Extension Sustainable Agriculture Specialist, University of Maine Cooperative Extension.

-Plants in farm fields and home gardens often need fertilizers to supplement nutrients in the soil.
-This can be difficult for people with small home gardens or lawns.
-Often, the nutrients in the fertilizer may not match the soil test recommendation.
+Plants in farm fields and home gardens often need fertilizers to supplement nutrients that exist naturally in the soil.
+Fertilizer application at the right amount can be difficult for people with small home gardens or lawns.
+Often, the nutrients in the purchased fertilizer may not match the soil test recommendation.
 You can be sure to get the right amounts if you know a little about nutrients and fertilizers.

 Changing Fertilizer Grades

 Fertilizer grades show the percentage of nitrogen (nutrients), phosphate (P2O5) and potash (K2O) in the mixture.
-These percentages are listed in the order of N – P2O5 – K2O.
+These percentages are listed in the order of N – P2O5 – K2O written as (N-P-K) on the fertilizer bag.
 For example, an 80-pound bag of 5-10-15 fertilizer contains:

 4 pounds nitrogen (80 pounds x 5 percent)